jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 So far we've seen that the [bits](https://github.com/jtraub91/bits) CLI is able to do some basic bits to bytes manipulations and provide some utilites for generating and managing Bitcoin keys, addresses, and whatnot.
 What [bits](https://github.com/jtraub91/bits) _does not_ do, currently, is provide a full node for consensus.
 For now, I recommend having a local [Bitcoin Core](https://github.com/bitcoin/bitcoin) node running (i.e. `bitcoind`) so that blockchain data can be downloaded, transactions can be relayed, and a node for verifying and maintaining consensus can be employed, strengthening the Bitcoin network.

-Part of the plan for [bits](https://github.com/jtraub91/bits) is to implement a full node, with built-in rpc server, by version 1.
+Part of the plan for [bits](https://github.com/jtraub91/bits) is to implement a full node, with built-in [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) server, by version 1.
 There does actually exist code in the codebase that has started to implement such, but it is not currently very functional nor supported.

 So in the meantime, I recommend leveraging [Bitcoin Core](https://github.com/bitcoin/bitcoin) here.
 As we continue thru this blog, you may want a [Bitcoin Core](https://github.com/bitcoin/bitcoin) node while using subcommands such as `bits tx`, for looking up necessary blockchain data, but additionally and moreover, `bits` can be configured to directly interact with [Bitcoin Core](https://github.com/bitcoin/bitcoin) over RPC, either by sending raw RPC commands via the `bits rpc` command, or by leveraging it internally, as with the `bits send` command, for example.
 These will be explained, in detail, in the following sections.